app.speqqle has all the functions you need for the analysis of your spectroscopic data!

 Experiments

-Do you start doing an optical spectroscopy experiment?
+Do you do optical spectroscopy experiments?

 Reflectivity